inrae/jupyterhub-vm/README.md

 ## Purpose

-Build a virtual machine (VM) from a [server install image of ubuntu](http://cdimage.ubuntu.com/ubuntu/releases/bionic/release/) (ISO file)
+Building automation of a virtual machine (VM) from a [server install image of ubuntu](http://cdimage.ubuntu.com/ubuntu/releases/bionic/release/) (ISO file)

 * containing _The Littlest JupyerHub_ (TLJH)
 * with the help of _Packer_, _Vagrant_ and _Ansible_ tools